samarpand/Wholesale_Customers_/README.md

 # Wholesale_Customers_
-Implement KMeans Clustering.
+Implementing KMeans Clustering.
 Implement PCA.
 Implement XGBoost Classifier.

 Context: The data set refers to clients of a wholesale distributor.
 It includes the annual spending in monetary units on diverse product categories.